oeyoews/tiddlywiki-starter-kit/README.md

 > Compare to `tw5`, `neotw` remove github pages deploy and related deploy, no pwa, image optimize, no mobile
 > optimize, not subwiki(private notes), and Maximize keep vanilla configuration etc, just for local, so it's more simplify, still worth trying

+## Features

+> No longer listed specifically, waiting for your exploration and discovery

 ## FileStruct

 ```bash